Opentrons/opentrons/CONTRIBUTING.md

 ### Code quality

-To help maintain code quality and maintainability, we use a collection of tools that can be roughly sorted into the following categories (with some overlaps):
+To help with code quality and maintainability, we use a collection of tools that can be roughly sorted into the following categories (with some overlaps):

 - [Linters][lint]
   - Analyze the code for various potential bugs and errors